What Is A Mild Hybrid Car (MHEV)? | Kia UK

 Take the test.
 Find your match.

-Finding out which Kia Eco Car best suits your needs and lifestyle is simple: Just answer the following 4 multiple-choice questions to generate your personal match.
-Stop Wondering.
-Start Driving.
+Finding out which Kia Electric and Hybrid Car best suits your needs and lifestyle is simple: Just answer the following 4 multiple-choice questions to generate your personal match.

 If you’re thinking of switching to an electric car, you’ve probably got lots of questions.
 Our simple guide will help you answer them.